darkcom109/darkcom109/README.md

 ### 💡 About Me
 - 🎓 BSc Computer Science student at **King’s College London** (2024–2027)
 - 💻 Passionate about **full-stack development, mobile apps, and AI integration**
-- 🚀 Hackathon enthusiast: participated in 6+ hackathons, including **HackLondon2025**, with a **1st place win** in a sustainability-themed competition
+- 🚀 Hackathon enthusiast: participated in 7+ hackathons, with a **1st place win** in a sustainability-themed competition
-- 🛠 Currently developing a **prototype mobile app** for a tech start-up
-- 🎥 Freelance **social media manager & content creator** – grew a solicitor’s TikTok from 2k → 5k followers in 4 months
+- 🧑‍💻 Website Developer: have developed multiple client websites for companies
 ###

 ### 📄 Relevant Experience